Does a Headache after a Car Accident Mean That I Have Whiplash?

 Car Accident Headache Pain

 A headache that doesn’t seem to go away for hours or days after the car accident might be your first sign that you have been injured.
 Car accidents can cause head pain for a variety of reasons, including stress, and can be a symptom of many different injuries depending on how your body was affected by the accident.
-When you’ve been rear-ended and it takes you by surprise, you may not have time to brace yourself for the impact.
+When you’ve been rear-ended, and it takes you by surprise, you may not have time to brace yourself for the impact.
 The force of the accident may then cause your head and neck to snap forward and backward violently, causing whiplash.
 The most common types of headache pain after a car accident are headaches that won’t go away or headaches that get gradually worse over time.

 Symptoms of Whiplash